 \section{Conclusion and Discussion}

-We first presented an algorithm that assumes that agents have a constant approximation of $k$ and runs in optimal expected time, that is, in time $O(D+D^2/k)$.
-We then showed that there exists a uniform search algorithm whose competitiveness is slightly more than logarithmic, specifically, $O(\log^{1+\varepsilon} k)$, for an arbitrarily small positive constant $\varepsilon$.
-We also presented a relatively efficient uniform algorithm, namely, the harmonic algorithm, that has and extremely simple structure.
+We first presented an algorithm that assumes that agents have a constant approximation of $k$ and runs in optimal $O(D+D^2/k)$ expected time.
+We then showed that there exists a uniform search algorithm whose competitiveness is slightly more than logarithmic, specifically, $O(\log^{1+\epsilon} k)$, for arbitrary small constant $\epsilon>0$.
+We also presented a relatively efficient uniform algorithm, namely, the harmonic algorithm, that has extremely simple structure.
 Our constructions imply that, in the absence of any communication, multiple searchers can still potentially perform rather well.
-On the other hand, our lower bounds imply that to achieve a better running time, the searchers must either communicate or utilize some information regarding $k$.
-In particular, even providing each agent with a $k^\varepsilon$-approximation to $k$ (for constant $\varepsilon>0$) does not suffice to bring the competitiveness strictly below $O(\log k)$.
+On the other hand, our lower bound results imply that to achieve better running time, the searchers must either communicate or utilize some information regarding $k$.
+In particular, even if each agent is given a $k^\epsilon$-approximation to $k$ (for constant $\epsilon>0$), it would not suffice for being strictly below $O(\log k)$-competitive.

 Although the issue of memory is beyond the scope of this paper, our constructions are simple and can be implemented using relatively low memory.
 For example, going in a straight line for a distance of $d=2^\ell$ can be implemented using $O(\log\log d)$ memory bits, by employing a randomized counting technique.
-In addition, our lower bounds provide evidence that in order to achieve a near-optimal running time, agents must use non-trivial memory size, required merely to store the necessary approximation of $k$.
-This may be useful to obtain a tradeoff between the running time and the memory size of agents.
+In addition, our lower bounds result gives evidence that in order to achieve a near-optimal running time, agents must use non-trivial memory size, required merely to store the necessary approximation of $k$.
+This may be useful for obtaining a tradeoff between the running time and the memory size of agents.